 Firstly check over the entire piece and repair any damage of the wood including veneer repairs, loose mouldings etc. As any loose pieces will become difficult to deal with once the finishing process has begun.
 Remove all handles, hinges, fittings, brassware or ironmongery before beginning any sanding or stripping.

-If there is an existing old varnish finish you will need to remove this by using a paint stripper.
+If there is an existing old varnish finish you will need to remove this by using a paint stripper using a scraper and course wire wool.
 Once all the old finish has been removed you should then neutralise the surface to remove any residue left behind that may attack any subsequent finishes and cause any reactions during the finishing stage.

 Once complete sand over the whole area.
 It is important to achieve a good flat surface as any imperfections will become visible once to polish is applied and the sheen is starting to build.
 Only sand using a fine sanding pad or sanding paper and always in the direction of the grain to prevent any cross scratches.
 Sanding with a very fine pad will also close the pores of the wood grain.

-If needed, stain your timber to the suitable shade and if needed you can use a grain filler on open grain timbers, such as Mahogany.
+If needed, stain your timber to the suitable shade and for best results you can use a grain filler on open grain timbers, such as Mahogany.
+The grain filler will close the pores of the wood to make a smoother final finish.

 Seal using Shellac Sealer